-The rights and obligations attached to the shares, reaching a qualifying holding and the restriction on transfer of shares that would grant their holders special control rights are described in detail in the Section 5.2 The share of Zavarovalnica Triglav.
+The rights and obligations attached to the shares, reaching a qualifying holding and the restriction on transfer of shares compliance with the Code that would grant their holders special control rights are described in detail in the Section 5.2 The share of Zavarovalnica Triglav.
 See the Insurance Act for details.